 We began, for the first time since the beginning of our training program, a special "reunion" program for as many of our graduates as could return.
 This is intended be a reunion for our congregation and a "refresher" for our graduates.
-Our first reunion was held August 3-7, 2011.
-It was a great event and we plan more such reunions for the future.
+Our first reunion was held August 3-7, 2011 and the second was August 7-10, 2013.
+These were enjoyable events and we plan more such reunions for the future.

 Graduate Reunion Workshop: